-In Figure 8, we plot the simulation for the first- and second-order perturbation solutions as well as global quadratic CGA solutions.
+In Figure 9, we plot a simulation for the first- and second-order perturbation solutions, as well as global DL solutions.
 Here, the level "0" corresponds to the initial deterministic steady state of 2 percent and all the variables are given in deviations from that initial steady state; the level "1" in the figure for inflation means 3 percent and "1" in the figure for interest rate means a new nominal interest rate target of 6 percent.